Battle of Palermo: Background

-The battle
+Battle

 The Spanish ships couldn't maintain the battle order for a long time.
 Many of them cut spring ropes and left the line without order.
 Three Spanish frigates were burnt due to a French fireship attack.
 Two Spanish galleys were destroyed by artillery fire with Admiral de Villaroel killed.
 When Spanish resistance on the right side of the line collapsed, the French attacked the left side and centre consisting of the Dutch ships mostly with all their force.
 The Spanish flagship, 70-gun Nuestra Señora del Pilar, was attacked by four French fireships, caught fire and exploded with 200 sailors and both Spanish admirals, de Ibarra and de La Cerda, killed.
 The majority of Dutch losses could be attributed to another successful French fireship attack on the 68-gun Steenbergen which collided with two other Dutch ships, 50-gun Vrijheid and 36-gun Leiden, in a failed evasive manoeuvre.
 All three Dutch ships caught fire and exploded, though most of their crews escaped successfully.
 Rear Admiral van Middelandt was killed on board Steenbergen.
 The Dutch continued to resist though.
 Vice Admiral den Haen was killed by a cannonball while commanding his flagship, 76-gun Gouda.
 With all Dutch and Spanish admirals killed, a flag officer of late de Ruyter, Captain Callenburgh of 76-gun Eendracht, assumed general command.
 One of Spanish coastal batteries exploded and the town caught fire.
 The Dutch and Spanish were in a dire position, though the French lost all their fireships by this time and Vivonne ordered a return to Messina.

 Aftermath

 It could be argued the French would have been able to achieve a complete destruction of the allied Dutch and Spanish fleet at the cost of higher French losses.
 However, Vivonne decided the battle had been won already and it was better to return without losing a single warship.
 The French victory achieved little, and the French forces in Sicily were recalled on 1 January 1678.
-As in the Franco-Spanish War of 1635-1659, in the Franco-Dutch War Spain retained its position in Italy and proved able to thwart French hopes of major gains.
+As in the Franco-Spanish War of 1635–1659, in the Franco-Dutch War Spain retained its position in Italy and proved able to thwart French hopes of major gains.